-If you are a couple, you must make a joint claim based on your joint circumstances.
+If you are a couple, you must make a joint claim.
 If you are single, you must make a single claim based on your individual circumstances.
-If your partner leaves or a new partner moves in and you don't tell us straightaway you may be overpaid.
-For more information on when to make a joint or single tax credit claim, go to www.gov.uk/claim-tax-credits/joint-claims
+If your partner leaves or a new partner moves in and you don't tell us straight away you may be overpaid.

 Robyn's relationship with John ends on 13 January.
 The children stayed with Robyn after John left.
-Neither Robyn nor John tell us of the change.
+Neither Robyn nor John tells us of the change.
 Robyn and John's entitlement to tax credits as a couple ends on 13 January.